 The Price-Anderson Act is a United States federal law which governs liability-related issues and ensures the availability of funds for public liability claims arising from a nuclear incident at any U.S. licensed nuclear facility.
 It also seeks to limit the liability of nuclear reactor owners for such claims from any single incident.
-As of October 16, 2023, the limit for public liability and approved legal costs per incident is approximately \$16.2 billion, which is funded by primary insurance coverage from American Nuclear Insurers (approximately \$450 million in coverage), with the remainder covered by an industry retrospective assessment program.
-On January 1, 2024, American Nuclear Insurers expect to increase primary insurance coverage to \$500 million, resulting in a commensurate increase in total coverage, but that increase has not yet occurred.
+As of September 30, 2023, the liability limit per incident is \$13.8 billion for such claims, which is funded by insurance coverage from American Nuclear Insurers (approximately \$450 million in coverage), with the remainder covered by an industry retrospective assessment program.
+In October 2023, the liability limit for public liability and approved legal costs per incident increased to approximately \$16 billion for such claims.
+On January 1, 2024, American Nuclear Insurers expects to increase primary insurance coverage to \$500 million, resulting in a commensurate increase in total coverage, but that increase has not yet occurred.

-Under the industry retrospective assessment program, in the event of a nuclear incident at any of the reactors covered by the Price-Anderson Act, Susquehanna Nuclear could be assessed deferred premiums of up to approximately \$331.8 million per incident, payable at a maximum of approximately \$49.4 million per year.
+As of September 30, 2023, under the industry retrospective assessment program, in the event of a nuclear incident at any of the reactors covered by the Price-Anderson Act, Susquehanna Nuclear could be assessed deferred premiums of up to \$275 million per incident, payable at a maximum of \$41 million per year.
+As of October 2023, Susquehanna Nuclear could be assessed deferred premiums of up to \$331.8 million per incident, payable at a maximum of \$49.4 million per year.

 Additionally, Susquehanna Nuclear purchases property insurance programs from NEIL, an industry mutual insurance company of which Susquehanna Nuclear is a member.
-As of September 30, 2023, facilities at Susquehanna are insured against nuclear property damage losses up to \$2.0 billion and nonnuclear property damage losses up to \$1.0 billion.
+As of September 30, 2023, facilities at Susquehanna are insured against nuclear property damage losses up to \$2.0 billion and non-nuclear property damage losses up to \$1.0 billion.
 Susquehanna Nuclear also purchases an insurance program that provides coverage for the cost of replacement power during prolonged outages of nuclear units caused by certain specified conditions.

 Under the NEIL property and replacement power insurance programs, Susquehanna Nuclear could be assessed retrospective premiums in the event of the insurers' adverse loss experience.
-The maximum assessment for this premium is \$45 million at June 30, 2023.
+The maximum assessment for this premium is \$45 million as of September 30, 2023.
 Talen has additional coverage that, under certain conditions, may reduce this exposure.